-We walked around Savannah a little more to check out a few sites.
-Savannah is really a really beautiful classic southern town.
+We walked around Savannah a little more to check out a few sites and get a feel for it.
+Savannah is a really beautiful classic southern town.
 It is not huge but it has that southern charm that is really nice.
 There is a lot of little parks scattered throughout it and has a really nice river that runs through it.
-It reminds me of what Bathurst would be like if it was good.
-I am a huge fan of the walking dead telltale games that I play on Xbox.
-Easily better than the show!
+It reminds us of what Bathurst would be like if it was good.
+We are big fans of the walking dead Telltale games.
 A few of the episodes of the game are based in Savannah so to see The Marsh House that was featured heavily on one of the episodes was great.

-It was time to check into the hotel which we did and had a little rest before venturing back out.
+It was time to check into the hotel and have a little rest before venturing back out.
 Braden was taking us on an hour walking tour of Savannah on the way to our dinner.
 We walked into a bunch of different squares and parks to look at monuments and statues and plaques.
 They were all dedicated to great people in American history and surprisingly none of them were actually American born.
 All of these statues were immigrants who fought for American values and shaped the country that it is.
 It was a deep message and really highlighted the beauty of multiculturalism in America.
-Australia talks a big game about multiculturalism but from what I have seen, America is far more multicultural.
+Australia talks a big game about multiculturalism but from what we have seen, America is far more multicultural.

 This restaurant is the epitome of southern cooking.
 It is hard for me to even call it a restaurant because it felt more like a top quality family dinner table dining experience.
 It was true southern food.
-Old black ladies doing the serving, calling you baby.
-Eating friend chicken, cornbread, collard greens, mashed potatoes, biscuits, gravy, mac and cheese, all of the traditional southern foods.
+Old black ladies doing the serving, calling you baby, eating fried chicken, cornbread, collard greens, mashed potatoes, biscuits, gravy, mac and cheese, all of the traditional southern foods.
 It was fuckin excellent.
 They serve sweet tea to drink and you sit at tables of 10 with all the food just laid out on the table.
 They come around and refill everything as it empties.
 Top quality.
-Ate so much food though and was so full at this point.
+We ate so much food though and were so full at this point.

 Matt bought a packet of salt and vinegar crickets to eat…yes crickets.
-Of course I had to try it.
-A few of us tried them at the same time, I only had the smallest bit and I was gagging and throwing up lol I have the weakest stomach at the best of times, pretty much the vomit master.
-It was a weak effort, it was fuckin nasty though.
+Of course Ronnie had to try it.
+A few of us tried them at the same time, Ronnie only had the smallest bit and he was gagging and throwing up, he has the weakest stomach at the best of times, pretty much the vomit master.
+It was a weak effort, but it was also nasty.